The 146th Day of the Year

 2007: White yarrow opening at Moya’s.
 Mateo’s dense yellow sedum was in bloom this morning.
 White-flowered penstemon opening.
 First lamb’s ear flowering.
 Cedar waxwings still feeding in the mulberry tree.
 Sparrows, starlings, grackles, cardinals, one blue jay and a nuthatch at the feeder throughout the day.
 The sweet rockets, sweet Williams, midnight salvia, spiderwort, dead nettle, and the last of the blue flag iris create the first major line of color along the north garden.
 In the afternoon, young grackles and a parent on the lawn, the babies demanding to be fed.
 Iris declining in town, peonies still completely full bloom in the countryside on the way to Enon.
 Hemlock tall and flowering in the swales and pastures.
 One hardy water lily and three water hyacinths placed in the pond this evening.
 Pond iris are still in full bloom.

 2009: This morning, I watched grackle babies being fed by their parents.
 Mulberries were well formed at Mateo’s tree.
 First buds noticed on the winterberry vines.
-The first perennial amaryllis bloomed (red).
-Jeanie cut the last standard iris back.
 The first white achillea opened.
 Yesterday’s ten water iris is down to seven.

 2010: Water iris down to four, blue Dutch iris almost gone.
 Panicled dogwood open in the alley.
 Rockets in the yard suddenly declining.
 Mock orange gone.

-2011: Oranges ripe on their branches over the streets of Rome.
+2011: Oranges ripe on their branches over the streets of Rome, Italy.
 Some large-flowered magnolias seen in bloom.

 2012: Tree of heaven in flower, wild grapes some the size of BBs, others pea size, salvia, late allium and the chives in decline, stella d’oro lilies in early full, along with the Asiatic orange lilies.
 Wild garlic/onion budded.